codsen/codsen.com/src/os/is-relative-uri.md

 For example, [is-url-superb](https://www.npmjs.com/package/is-url-superb) and this package.

-If `opts.flagUpUrisWithSchemes` is set to `true`, this program will search for schemes and yield a falsey result if it detects a known `<scheme>:` for example `mailto:`.
+If `opts.flagUpUrisWithSchemes` is set to `true`, this program will search for schemes and yield a falsy result if it detects a known `<scheme>:` for example `mailto:`.

 Another challenge: URI with schema-as-error is not the same "error" — it's not a "real error".
 To distinguish the two we'll set result object's key `message` to `null`.